minimus/simple-ads-manager/readme.txt

 = 2.3.85 =
 * Scheduled Auto Cleaning of Statistical Data is added
+* Auto inserting is changed (more objects for auto inserting of advertisements)
 * Resolved for compatibility with TinyMCE 4
-* Images (Ads) Loader changed to standard Wordpress Loader = 2.2.80 =
+* Images (Ads) Loader changed to standard Wordpress Loader
+* Some bugs are fixed
+= 2.2.80 =
 * Mailer improved
 * Bugs fixed